brgillis/Test_Reporting/TD-SHE-000001-SHE-analysis.md

 ## Data Details

 All data in this testing dataset is stored in the Euclid Archive Service (EAS), and can be viewed on the DBView web service (https://eas-dps-cus-ops.esac.esa.int/) or retrieved via the DataProductRetrieval.py script through querying it appropriately.
+The following sections lists the different types of data products required, plus the metadata values which can be used to query for them.

+In addition to the metadata values listed below, all queries should include ``Header.ManualValidationStatus.ManualValidationStatus!="INVALID"`` to properly exclude any invalidated data.

 ### Data from PF-VIS